Hospice Outcomes & Patient Evaluation (HOPE) and Stakeholder Engagement

 The general process for the development of the HOPE includes, but is not limited to, the following calendar year 2019 activities: information gathering, stakeholder engagement, and preparing for initial testing of the HOPE.
 After the initial testing, the HOPE will be revised based on test findings before moving forward to national-level testing.
 After conducting the national-level testing of the HOPE, CMS will incorporate learnings by refining the HOPE and propose the tool in rulemaking and seek public comments.
 When finalized in future rulemaking, the HOPE will be implemented in the Medicare Hospice Benefit to provide value to hospice providers, patients, and families.

-CMS actively seeks to engage with stakeholders as it develops the new patient assessment tool.
-CMS aims to provide as many relevant opportunities as possible to solicit comments from the public, including but not limited to, open door forums and special open door forums, technical expert panels, focus groups, and expert interviews.
+CMS actively seeks to engage with stakeholders as it develops new quality measures, including the new patient assessment tool.
+CMS aims to provide as many relevant opportunities as possible to solicit comments from the public, including but not limited to, open door forums and HQRP Forums, technical expert panels, focus groups, and expert interviews.
 Announcements related to these stakeholder engagement opportunities will appear on the Spotlight & Announcement page of this website and the full list of engagements are available on this website at Provider Engagement Opportunities page.
 If you would like to communicate with CMS about HOPE or quality measures, please email HospiceAssessment@cms.hhs.gov